Answers from the Shiloh GBL organization

 Will Shiloh GBL participate in a Jamboree or Preseason Games?

-The GBL will no longer host preseason Jamborees at the Suwanee Sports Academy.
-They may suggest or recommend Jamborees hosted by other Gwinnett county schools.
-We are NOT required to participate in any alternative Jamboree.
+We are not required to participate in any preseason Jamboree.
 It is at the discretion of the GBL Director and Coaches whether Shiloh participates or not.
 Decisions are based on each team’s situation.
 Participation in these Jamborees has a nominal cost for team registration.

 As an option, coaches may arrange games against other teams on their own.
 Games will typically take place during normal practice hours in a controlled environment with no additional cost.
 Player injury is always a concern and it plays a role in the decision to play games at practices and jamboree participation.